libxsmm/libxsmm/README.md

 * Native FORTRAN interface

 ## Applications and References
-**\[1] http://cp2k.org/**: Open Source Molecular Dynamics application.
-Beside of CP2K's own SMM module, LIBXSMM aims to provide highly optimized assembly kernels.
+**\[1] http://cp2k.org/**: Open Source Molecular Dynamics which (optionally) uses LIBXSMM.
+The application is generating batches of small matrix-matrix multiplications ("matrix stack") out of a problem-specific distributed block-sparse matrix (see https://github.com/cp2k/cp2k/tree/intel).

 **\[2] http://www.seissol.org/**: SeisSol is one of the leading codes for earthquake scenarios, in particular for simulating dynamic rupture processes.
-LIBXSMM provides highly optimized assembly kernels which form the computational back-bone of SeisSol.
-The current usage of LIBXSMM in the context of SeisSol can be found [[here](https://github.com/TUM-I5/seissol_kernels/tree/lts_compressed)].
+LIBXSMM provides highly optimized assembly kernels which form the computational back-bone of SeisSol (see https://github.com/TUM-I5/seissol_kernels/tree/lts_compressed).

 **\[3] https://github.com/TUM-I5/GemmCodeGenerator**: Code generator for matrix-matrix multiplications.